elmerucr/E64-II/README.md

 #### macOS
 * Install [Xcode](https://developer.apple.com/xcode)
 * Install the [SDL2 framework](https://www.libsdl.org/download-2.0.php) development library to /Library/Frameworks
-* Open the Xcode project in the ./macOS/E64 folder and build
+* Open the Xcode project in the ./macOS/E64-II folder and build the application
 #### Ubuntu Linux / Debian
 Run the following commands in a terminal:
 ````console